Mrunal-13/Tic-Tac-Toe/README.md

    5)**choose_first**
         The program imports the library random.
         it randomly chooses any integer from 0 or 1. if random returns 0 then player 2 gets chance first to choose marker and if it returns 1 then player 1 gets chance.

-       ```import random

-         def choose_first():
-         if random.randint(0, 1) == 0:
-             return 'Player 2'
-        else:
-            return 'Player 1'
-      ```

   6)**space_check**
     this function checks if the spce in the board selected by player is empty or not. if space in the board is empty the function returns true.